eitanyaffe/hpipe/README.md

 ## Input and Output

-Input and output files and directories are defined using a single configuration directory per project, see config/template for an example.
-To start a new project you can copy the directory config/template and modify the various files there, as explained below.
+Input and output paths are defined using a single configuration directory, see config/template for an example.
+To start a new project copy and modify the directory config/template, as explained below.

-The configuration directory contains 3 files:
+The directory contains 3 files:
 * project_id: Unique string identifier of project `PROJECT_ID`.
 * path_vars: Paths to input and output directories.
 * user_vars: Customizable parameters.